sreehari4experion/portfolio/README.md

 # training
-This is a learning file for learning git.
+This is a learning file for learning and studying git.